 Online publication date: October 2022

 This annual report describes surveillance of transmissible blood-borne infections and emerging threats of concern.
 High quality and timely surveillance is central to the safety of the blood supply.
 This includes monitoring of transmissible disease markers that the blood is tested for and investigation of any reports of possible transfusion transmission, as well as a horizon scan for any new pathogens that may pose a risk.
 Non-infectious surveillance of aspects of donor health and safety as well as diagnostic services are also included.

 Horizon scanning for emerging pathogens monitors potential threats to safety.
-Risk of a tick- borne disease, babesiosis, continues to be monitored.
+Risk of a tick-borne disease, babesiosis, continues to be monitored.
 The parasite (Babesia microti) that causes babesiosis appears to be in the early stages of becoming established in a few places in Canada, especially in Manitoba.
 Travelers and former residents from malaria risk areas are temporarily deferred for malaria risk.
 In addition, a 3 week deferral for any travel outside Canada, the USA and Europe reduces risk from short term travel related infections, such as Zika virus.
-This was extended to include any travel outside of Canada in 2020 to reduce risk of exposure to COVID-19 to other donors and staff.
+In 2020 this was extended to include any travel outside of Canada for 2 weeks to reduce risk of exposure to COVID-19 to other donors and staff and continued over 2021.